William James College

-William James College, formerly Massachusetts School of Professional Psychology (MSPP), is a private college of psychology in Newton, Massachusetts.
-With more than 750 students, William James College offers graduate academic degree and certificate programs across four departments: Clinical Psychology, Counseling Psychology, Organizational and Leadership Psychology, and School Psychology, as well as a Bachelor of Science completion program in Psychology and Human Services.
+William James College, formerly Massachusetts School of Professional Psychology (MSPP), is a private university focused on psychology and located in Newton, Massachusetts, United States.
+It enrolls more than 750 students and offers graduate academic degree and certificate programs across four departments: Clinical Psychology, Counseling Psychology, Organizational and Leadership Psychology, and School Psychology, as well as a Bachelor of Science completion program in Psychology and Human Services.

 Educational approach

 Founded in 1974, William James College uses an experiential education model, which combines academic instruction with supervised clinical experience.
-Students are in the field beginning in the first year, and are placed in various local field facilities including social service agencies, schools, hospitals, community mental health centers, child guidance clinics, court clinics, college counseling centers, private agencies and corporate settings.
+Students are in the field beginning in the first year and are placed in various local field facilities including social service agencies, schools, hospitals, community mental health centers, child guidance clinics, court clinics, college counseling centers, private agencies, and corporate settings.

 Specialty areas

 The Lucero Latino Mental Health Training Program is a concentration open to students from many of the graduate programs, specializing in the specific mental health needs of Latino patients or clients.
-The Dr. Cynthia Lucero Center, which sponsors the concentration in Latino Mental Health, was founded by the friends and family of the late Dr. Cynthia Lucero, a graduate of William James College.
+The Dr. Cynthia Lucero Center, which sponsors the concentration in Latino Mental Health, was founded by the friends and family of Cynthia Lucero, a deceased graduate of William James College.
 Lectures and scholarships in Cynthia's memory are also sponsored by the Lucero Center.
 The academic concentration provides relevant coursework and summer immersion programs in Costa Rica and Ecuador focused on improving Spanish language skills and exposure to Latino cultures through community service mental health work.

 One distinguishing William James College program is designed to "train vets to treat vets".
-In 2011, William James College was awarded a grant from the Commonwealth of Massachusetts, working to recruit veterans and train them to meet the mental health needs of their fellow service men and women.
+In 2011, William James College was awarded a grant from the Commonwealth of Massachusetts, working to recruit veterans and train them to meet the mental health needs of their fellow servicemen and women.
 William James College participates in the Veteran's Administration Yellow Ribbon Program and provides matching grant assistance to eligible veterans.

 The Center for Multicultural and Global Mental Health (CMGMH) aims to be a preeminent academic, clinical training, and research center in promoting social justice and addressing mental health disparities among disenfranchised populations in the U.S. and abroad.
 It houses the Latino Mental Health Program (LMHP), the African and Caribbean Mental Health (ACMH) Program, and the Global Mental Health (GMH) Program.

 William James College is also home to the Black Mental Health Graduate Academy, an emerging academic pipeline program designed to recruit, mentor, and support Black students in Master's and Doctoral degree programs for mental health counseling and psychology.

 Academics

-The college offers the PsyD, MA and BS degrees as well as several certificates.
+The institution offers the PsyD, MA, and BS degrees, as well as several certificates.

 Continuing and community education

 William James College offers continuing education opportunities in a variety of formats.
-Professional continuing education is available for psychologists, social workers, nurses, mental health counselors, school psychologists, counselors, other mental health professionals, educators, businessmen and women, psychotherapists, and the community.
+Professional continuing education is available for psychologists, social workers, nurses, mental health counselors, school psychologists, counselors, other mental health professionals, educators, businesspeople, psychotherapists, and the community.

 In addition, the Freedman Center for Child and Family Development offers courses for parents.